 The sleek, modern Lunu Terminal in its glass-and-chrome exterior supports a potentially unlimited number of cryptocurrencies and compatible wallets, making it possible to use cryptos at the point-of-sale in retail purchases that are no more complicated or time-consuming than regular credit card transactions.
 In addition to cryptocurrencies, the Lunu Terminal accepts most credit cards as well as contactless payments using near-field communication (NFC) systems such as Apple Pay, Android Pay, eWallets or EMV chip cards.
 Thus, retailers can handle multiple types of transactions with just one attractive terminal.
 Lunu Terminals are competitively priced and will receive operating licenses for Visa and MasterCard in Q2 2021.

 The Lunu Widget facilitates the same processing and exchange functions for crypto customers online as the Lunu Terminal offers in-store.
 The customer goes to a retail site powered by Lunu and enters the type of cryptocurrency he/she wishes to use as payment at checkout.
-The site then launches the Lunu Widget which converts cryptos to local-currency-backed stablecoins, with payment going to the retailer’s online account in stablecoins.
-The retailer can then transfer these stablecoins to his retail bank account in local currency.
+The site then launches the Lunu Widget which converts cryptos to local currency, with payment going to the retailer’s online account in fiat.
 Retailer transaction costs for the Lunu Widget are just 1% and the customer pays nothing in crypto-exchange costs.get powered by lunu